josephmate/josephmate.github.io/_posts/2022-04-14-max-connections.md

 * 1,680,483 sockets (840k server sockets and 840k client connections plus whatever else was running on my desktop)
 * OS decided to start using swap a few seconds into the experiment even though I had more memory

-I suspect the buffers were requested, but since only 4 bytes were needed from each, only a fraction of the buffer was used.

 On linux [to find the default size of your send and receive buffers you can use:](https://stackoverflow.com/questions/7865069/how-to-find-the-socket-buffer-size-of-linux)
 ```
 # minimum, default and maximum memory size values (in bytes)